UKCloud/ukcloud.pingdom/README.md

 ### uptime_check

-TBC
+This module is used to create a check from the given variables.
+Further variables can be implemented if required, for a full list, see [https://docs.pingdom.com/api/#tag/Checks/paths/~1checks/post](https://docs.pingdom.com/api/#tag/Checks/paths/~1checks/post) for a full list.
+Variables currently implemented into the module are as follows:

+apikey - Api key for Pingdom
+url - Url of the host to check, eg www.google.com ('host' in the pingdom api docs) name - The name of the check protocol - The protocol used for the check, eg http,ping ('type' in the pingdom api docs) tags - The tag(s) to add to the check, with each tag separated by a ',' if multiple timing - The timing between the check running in minutes ('resolution' in pingdom api docs) pause - Not Required.
+Can be set to "y" to pause the check on creation for testing

 ### maintenance_window

 This module is used to create a maintenance window for a specified uptime id, or multiple uptime id's separated by a ','.
+See [https://docs.pingdom.com/api/#tag/Maintenance/paths/~1maintenance/post](https://docs.pingdom.com/api/#tag/Maintenance/paths/~1maintenance/post) for a complete list of potential variables.
 This module requires the following variables to work:

 apikey - Api key for Pingdom
 uptimeid - Uptime id(s) for the required window.
 Multiple uptime id's separated with ','